What is Cloud Computing: Definition, History, Types, Deployment models

 Security of data at rest

 Data at rest security involves protecting data stored in the cloud, including databases, block storage, archives, and IoT devices.
-Implementing measures such as encryption, tokenization, access controls, and authentication and authorization is crucial to ensure the security of the data.
-For Example: you can Refer to guidelines on securing data at rest to understand the necessary steps.
+Implementing measures such as encryption, tokenization, access controls, and Authentication and Authorization is crucial to ensure data security.
+For Example: Refer to guidelines on securing data at rest to understand the necessary steps.

 Security of data in transit

 Data in transit security focuses on protecting data as it moves between systems or over a network.
-Implementing measures such as encryption and utilizing secure protocols like SSL/TLS helps ensure the security of the data during transit.
+Implementing measures such as encryption and utilizing secure protocols like SSL/TLS helps ensure data security during transit.
 Example: you can Refer o guidelines that provide details on best practices and recommended approaches.

 Compliance